 One way to think of the conversion process is in terms of a ‘funnel’, with potential customers being moved on through the sales process in a way that presents them with less and less navigation choices at each step.
 Creating an optimised ‘conversion funnel’ typically involves first paying close attention to the CTR (Click Through Rate) and other key metrics of any paid advertising campaigns

 in order to optimise their costs and performance.
-Once users reach the website itself, the process of on-site conversion optimisation can begin.
+Once users reach the website itself, the process of on-site conversion optimization can begin.

 A common goal in online marketing is to motivate website visitors to act in response to a ‘call to action’ such as a ‘call now’ button.
 The CRO process will assess how effective the current page design is at generating phone calls from visitors, setting an initial baseline ‘Conversion Rate’ upon which to improve.